imagej/imagej.github.io/README.md

 _Note:_ This is space sensitive.
 If you indent the nested markdown line it will render as a code block instead of your image with legend.

-For multiple images on the same line with individual legends, compact this syntax place it inside a markdown table and use the `figure row` class.
+For multiple images on the same line with individual legends, compact this syntax and place it inside a markdown table using the `figure row` class.

 _Example:_